braze-inc/braze-docs/_docs/_api/endpoints/user_data/external_id_migration/post_external_ids_rename.md

 - No, since the number of users will stay the same, they’ll just have a new `external_id`.

 __Does user behavior change historically?__
-- No, since the user is still the same user, and all their historical behavior is still connected to them.
+- No, since the user is still the same, and all their historical behavior is still connected to them.

 __Can it be run on dev/staging app groups?__
 - Yes.
 In fact, we highly recommend running a test migration on a staging or development app group, and ensuring everything has gone smoothly before executing on production data.